Keeping Your Financial Aid Award

 How to Appeal

 If you fail to meet the minimum Satisfactory Academic Progress standards (SAP), you will be placed on the Suspension SAP status.
-We understand that there are many factors that impact a student’s academic success, and that in any given semester, there may be extenuating circumstances which may also hamper a student’s success.
-We are sensitive to these issues, provided you document in a professional manner.
+We understand that there are many factors that impact a student’s academic success and that in any given semester, there may be extenuating circumstances that may also hamper a student’s success.
+It is important that you submit an appeal form for consideration.

-• Explain in detail what happened within the semester that hampered your achievement.
+• Explain in detail what happened within the semester that affected your academic success

-• Explain in detail what your plan of action will be to allow you to meet SAP guidelines in the future.
+• Explain in detail what your plan of action will be to allow you to meet your requirements in the future.

 Conditions for Reinstatement